 This copycat Starbucks Cinnamon Dolce Syrup recipe is the perfect cinnamon simple syrup.
-It made with quick and easy ingredients and is a great way to make a homemade diy syrup for any drink.
-Use it as a topping or add in a splash of extra flavor.
+It's made with quick and easy ingredients and is a great way to make a homemade DIY syrup for any drink.
+Use it as a topping or add in a splash of extra flavor to a drink.

 We love simple syrups, especially when they are copycat Starbucks flavors!
 You won't want to miss our Brown Sugar Simple Syrup, Vanilla Simple Syrup, Caramel Syrup, or Peppermint Syrup.